 Knuckles: The knuckles are the oversized joints that connect each claw to a lobster’s carapace or body.
 Connoisseurs favor knuckle meat for its rich taste.

 Legs: Lobsters have five pairs of legs, totaling 10.
-The four smaller pairs along its body are referred to as walking legs and contain small strips of meat.
-The two larger front legs are better-known as their claws.
+The four smaller pairs along its body are called walking legs and contain small strips of meat.
+The two larger front legs are better known as their claws.

-Lobster shack: In coastal New England, but especially so in Maine, a lobster shack is the name given to the quintessential roadside restaurant or walkup stand that may serve assorted local seafood but specialize in freshly cooked lobsters to go.
+Lobster shack: In coastal New England, but especially in Maine, a lobster shack is the name given to the quintessential roadside restaurant or walkup stand that may serve assorted local seafood but specialize in freshly cooked lobsters.

 Roe: The eggs and egg sac of a female lobster.
 Also referred to as coral, located under the tail section, it is considered a delicacy.
 Deep red in color when raw, it turns coral pink when cooked.